 A few colleagues of mine and I from codecentric.ai are currently working on developing a free online course about machine learning and deep learning.
 As part of this course, I am developing a series of videos about machine learning basics - the first video in this series was about Random Forests.
 You can find the video on YouTube but as of now, it is only available in German.
 Same goes for the slides, which are also currently German only.

 During my stay in London for the m3 conference, I also gave a talk at the R-Ladies London Meetup on Tuesday, October 16th, about one of my favorite topics: Interpretable Deep Learning with R, Keras and LIME.
 Keras is a high-level open-source deep learning framework that by default works on top of TensorFlow.
 Keras is minimalistic, efficient and highly flexible because it works with a modular layer system to define, compile and fit neural networks.

-I’ll be giving talks and workshops at the following three upcoming conferences; hope to meet some of you there!
-From 15th to 17th October 2018, I’ll be in London for the M-cubed conference.
-My talk about Explaining complex machine learning models with LIME will take place on October 16 Traditional machine learning workflows focus heavily on model training and optimization; the best model is usually chosen via performance measures like accuracy or error and we tend to assume that a model is good enough for deployment if it passes certain thresholds of these performance criteria.
+The last two days, I was in London for the M-cubed conference.
+Here are the slides from my talk about Explaining complex machine learning models with LIME: Traditional machine learning workflows focus heavily on model training and optimization; the best model is usually chosen via performance measures like accuracy or error and we tend to assume that a model is good enough for deployment if it passes certain thresholds of these performance criteria.

 - OLDER POSTS